 1 tsp vanilla extract

 - Preheat oven to 350 degrees.
-Line muffin tin with liners.
+Line muffin tin with liners or spray with oil.

 - In medium bowl, combine whole wheat flour, oats, cinnamon, nutmeg, baking soda, and dried fruit.
 Mix.